 Ryerson Helium reimagines the future of travel

-Earlier this year, student design team Ryerson Helium, external link, opens in new window travelled to California to showcase their prototype of a personal flying vehicle during the third stage of the GoFly, external link, opens in new window competition.
+Earlier this year, student design team Ryerson Helium, opens in new window travelled to California to showcase their prototype of a personal flying vehicle during the third stage of the GoFly, external link, opens in new window competition.
 While the competition started with 855 teams, Ryerson was one of only 24 groups to showcase their vertical take-off and landing (VTOL) vehicles and one of the few university groups.

 Business lead Lior Saprikin said that the success of the project is due to teamwork from students in all streams of engineering and even other faculties.
 More than a year of hard work has gone into research, product design, prototype building and marketing for the vehicle—giving members first-hand experience in aerospace design.
 The result of the interdisciplinary collaboration is a vehicle that could achieve safety, comfort and function while making the biggest impact possible on society.